-- Dress in layers -- it will typically be warm in stores, subways, and attractions, but it is nearly impossible to visit New York City without spending time outside, so you'll want to ensure you're warmly dressed for walking around.
-Many visitors to NYC are surprised at just how much time they spend outside -- unless you hire a private driver, you'll likely find yourself walking to the subway or standing on the corner hailing a cab and being exposed to whatever potentially unpleasant weather NYC is experiencing.
+- Dress in layers — it will typically be warm in stores, subways, and attractions, but it is nearly impossible to visit New York City without spending time outside, so you'll want to ensure you're warmly dressed for walking around.
+Many visitors to NYC are surprised at just how much time they spend outside — unless you hire a private driver, you'll likely find yourself walking to the subway or standing on the corner hailing a cab and being exposed to whatever potentially unpleasant weather the city is experiencing.

-- A warm coat, hats, earmuffs, scarves, and gloves/mittens
+- Be sure to pack a warm coat, hats, earmuffs, scarves, and gloves or mittens.

-- Dine at some of New York City's best restaurants at a great discount during New York City Restaurant Week, held January 21 to February 8, 2019.
+- New York City Restaurant Week: Dine at some of New York City's best restaurants at a great discount during New York City Restaurant Week, held January 21 to February 8, 2019.
 You can make reservations here.

 - Daylight hours are fairly short during the winter with the sun typically rising just after 7 a.m. and setting as early as 4:45 p.m., there can be less than 10 hours of daylight.